-Term Definition Abnormal A condition that may indicate a malfunction of a component or deviation from normal operations that may: Operating 1) indicate a condition exceeding design limits, or Conditions (AOC) 2) result in a hazard(s) to persons, property or the environment.
+Term Definition Abnormal An abnormal event that may indicate a malfunction of a component or deviation from normal operations that may: Operating Conditions (AOC) indicate a condition exceeding design limits, or result in a hazard(s) to persons, property or the environment.
 Accountable Officer (AO) A person appointed who has authority for the financial and human resources of the Company required to meet its obligations for safety, security and protection of the environment.
 This person is responsible on the Company's behalf for the company's Management System and related Programs.
 The AO provides the focus, direction, influence and leadership, which is required to create a robust safety culture, and implement and continually improve a well-functioning Management System within the organization.
 Brunswick Pipeline System The Brunswick Pipeline System is a natural gas transmission pipeline that extends from Saint John to St. Stephen, New Brunswick.
 The pipeline has a maximum allowable operating pressure of 9930 kPag (1440 psig), is 145km long (90 miles), and 762mm (30-inch) in diameter.
 Call-Down The deactivation of an emergency response that is initiated by the Incident Commander when all emergency response objectives have been met and the emergency no longer poses a threat to people, property or the environment.
 Cold Zone The area designated as the safe area in an on-site emergency area division.
 Command Staff Consists of Information Officer, Safety Officer, Liaison Officer, and other positions as required, who report directly to the Incident Commander.
 They may have an assistant or assistants, as needed.
 Continuing Education and Liaison Program Activities that EBPC has identified in its Communication Requirements Register (OMS-PRO-08-REG-01) and undertakes to:

-Document ID: EMP-PRG-01-PDR-01

-Version #: 06

-Issue Date: 2021-03-31

-Review Date: 2022
+BRUNSWICK PIPELINE An Emera Company Emergency Response Plan Document ID: EMP-PRG-01-PDR-01 Version #: 07 Owner: Manager, Operations & Issue Date: 2023-03-30 Engineering Review Date: 2025

 Term Definition establish and maintain liaison with agencies that may be involved in an emergency response on the pipeline and are consulted when EBPC makes material changes to its Emergency Management Program or related procedures; inform all persons who may be associated with an emergency response activity on the pipeline of the practices and procedures to be followed and make available to them the relevant information that is consistent with this Emergency Management Program and related procedures; inform the police, fire departments, medical facilities, other appropriate organizations and agencies and the public residing adjacent to the pipeline of the location of the pipeline, potential emergency situations involving the pipeline and the safety procedures to be followed in the case of an emergency.
 Crisis Management Team (CMT) This team is responsible for legal and regulatory notifications, and administrative duties in support of the Incident Commander.
 The CMT is mandatory for Level Two and Level Three emergencies.
 The CMT may also be initiated for Level One and Alert level emergencies at the discretion of the Accountable Officer.
 The Accountable Officer or Director of Legal and Regulatory Affairs may serve as CMT Lead.
 Crisis Management Team Lead The Crisis Management Team Lead is responsible for initiating the Crisis Management Plan and leading the Crisis Management Team.
 (The CMT is mandatory for Level Two and Level Three emergencies.
 The CMT may also be initiated for Level One and Alert level emergencies at the discretion of the CMT Lead.)
+The Accountable Officer or Director of Legal and Regulatory Affairs may serve as CMT Lead.
 Demobilization The orderly, safe, and efficient return of an incident resource to its original location and status.
-Duty Manager Person responsible to be on call in case of emergency and could activate the Emergency Response Plan (EMP-PRG-01-PDR-01).
-The following positions may fill the Duty Manager role: • Accountable Officer;